 Dashlane offers a limited free version for individuals and a free trial for businesses, so it’s easy to test their services before you buy.

-The free version for individuals lets you remember 50 passwords and auto fills your personal information when you need to complete an online form.
+The free version for individuals lets you store only 50 passwords and auto fills your personal information when you need to complete an online form – so for all intents and purposes it’s pretty useless (almost all of us have more than 50 logins).

 The premium version remembers unlimited passwords and offers a secure VPN and dark web monitoring.
 Plus, it can work on any number of devices (which once you start using a password manager app, you’ll find this is important).